Believe (Kalafina song)

-"Believe" (stylized in Japanese as "believe") is a song recorded by Japanese female trio Kalafina.
-It was released as a stand-alone single to promote the Japanese anime visual novel Fate/stay night in November 2014.
-"Believe" was the group's second single from their fifth studio album far on the water.
+"Believe" (stylized in Japanese as "believe") is a song by the Japanese musical group Kalafina.
+It was released on November 19, 2014, through SME Records as a stand-alone single to promote the Japanese visual novel Fate/stay night (2004).
+"Believe" was the group's second single from their fifth studio album Far on the Water (2015).
 The song was written by Yuki Kajiura, who also composed and produced the single which she has done for the group since their debut.

-"Believe" received positive reviews from most contemporary Japanese music critics who praised the sound and likened the production values of the song.
+"Believe" had received positive reviews from contemporary Japanese music critics who praised the sound and likened the production values of the song.
 Commercially the song charted moderately but managed to achieve wide charting positions in both Oricon and Billboard, equally peaking at number ten.